Maidu: Languages

 The Maidu spoke a language that some linguists believe was related to the Penutian family.
 While all Maidu spoke a form of this language, the grammar, syntax, and vocabulary differed sufficiently that Maidu separated by large distances or by geographic features that discouraged travel might speak dialects that were nearly mutually unintelligible.

 The four principal divisions of the language were Northeastern Maidu or Yamonee Maidu (known simply as Maidu); Southern Maidu or Nisenan; Northwestern Maidu or Konkow; and Valley Maidu or Chico.

 Rock art

 The Maidu inhabited areas in the northeastern Sierra Nevada.
-Many examples of indigenous rock art and petroglyphs have been found here.
-Scholars are uncertain about whether these date from previous indigenous populations of peoples or were created by the Maidu people.
+Many examples of Indigenous rock art and petroglyphs have been found here.
+Scholars are uncertain about whether these date from previous Indigenous communities or were created by the Maidu people.
 The Maidu incorporated these works into their cultural system, and believe that such artifacts are real, living energies that are an integral part of their world.

+Cuisine

+Because the Maidu tribe lived in mountainous areas, they relied heavily on animals such as deer for their food.
+They also consumed various insects, including grasshoppers and crickets.
+The Maidu made use of many local plants for nourishment, eating roots, stems, leaves, and seeds.
+They collected acorns from several types of oak trees, like the huckleberry oak and bush chinquapin, which grow in the northeastern mountains.
+Additionally, they gathered nuts from sugar pine and yellow pine trees, which they ate either raw or cooked into soup.
+The Maidu crushed manzanita berries and mixed them with water to create a thick dough.
+When water was added to this dough, it took on the sweet flavor of the berries, producing a drink known as manzanita cider.
+They also brewed a tea from wild mint as another beverage.